jhudielden/GPG_Jhudiel_LearningJournal/Tutorial1 Player Movement 2D Top Down.md

 ### Let's make the script to make it move
 1. Go to the `Assets` folder in the `Project` tab to make a new folder to keep things organised and right-click `Create -> Folder` and name it `Scripts`
 2. Open the folder and go right-click `Create -> C# Script` to open a fresh script and name it `PlayerMovement` with no spaces.
+3. Here is the example script, copy and paste the lines in the spaces which the script loads in

 ```c#
 public class PlayerMovement : MonoBehaviour